51 Best Drought Tolerant Plants that Grow In Lack of Water

 USDA Zones: 9-11

-Note: Keep in mind that it is not edible and not used for making licorice.
-Also, listed as an invasive plant where it is considered perennial.
+Note: Remember that it is not edible or used to make licorice.
+Also, it is listed as an invasive plant.

 Botanical Name: Aloe spp.